Václav Blažek

-Václav Blažek (born 23 April 1959 in Sokolov, Czechoslovakia) is a Czech historical linguist.
-He is a professor at Masaryk University (Brno, Czech Republic) and also teaches at the University of West Bohemia (Pilsen, Czech Republic).
+Václav Blažek (born 23 April 1959) is a Czech historical linguist.
+He is a professor at Masaryk University in Brno and also teaches at the University of West Bohemia in Plzeň.

 His major interests include Indo-European languages, Uralic languages, Altaic languages, Afroasiatic (Hamito-Semitic) languages, Nostratic languages, Dené–Caucasian languages, and mathematical linguistics (lexicostatistics and glottochronology).

 In his book Numerals, Blažek discusses words for numerals in several language families of Eurasia and Africa (Indo-European, Uralic, Altaic, Kartvelian, Egyptian, Berber, Nubian, and Saharan), with briefer discussions of numerals in other languages around the world.